roncampbell/IRE2018/index.md

 The column Water_Body tells us where the gator calls home.
 We can see at a glance that there are many choices.
 But we can find the biggest gator holes with a script.
 In R Studio, click on the icon with a green plus-sign at top left; in the drop-down menu, the first item will be "R Script".
 Click on that.

 Before writing the script, let's point out something.
 The "History" tab keeps a record of your current session - each command, in the order you enter it.
 If you want to re-enter a command, just click on the appropriate line in the history panel, and it will appear in the console.
 This is an incredibly handy feature.
 You can save the history indefinitely along with the rest of your workspace with the command save.image("xxx.RData") where "xxx" is the name you give work.
+When you resume work, type load("xxx.RData") in the console.

 If R remembers each command, why write a script?
 Here are two answers.
 The console becomes a pretty awkward scripting tool after five or six lines; remember - one typo, and the command fails.
 I've written 50- and 80-line scripts.
 Second, you might want to recycle your scripts, modifying them slightly for new data.
 You simply can't do that in the console.
 In the script editor, it's a breeze.